CMU-Senate/bylaws/bylaws.md

     1. A New Issue Petition must contain the signatures, printed names, and Carnegie Mellon AndrewIDs of at least fifty (50) members of the undergraduate student body.
     #.
 The Executive Committee of Student Senate shall have one (1) week from receipt of a New Issue Petition to validate that petition.
     #.
 Student Senate must address the issue contained within a New Issue Petition within two (2) weeks of its validation.
     #.
-The Student Senate Executive Committee is required to notify all members of the undergraduate student body who signed the New Issue Petition, within four (4) weeks of its validation, of Student Senate’s response to the petition.
+The Student Senate Executive Committee is required to notify all members of the undergraduate student body who signed the New Issue Petition, within four (4) weeks of its validation, of Student Senate's response to the petition.
 #.
 The undergraduate student body can compel Student Senate to reconsider any legislative vote taken within the previous thirty (30) days by submitting a _Reconsideration Petition_ to any member of the Student Senate Executive Committee.
     1. A Reconsideration Petition must contain the signatures, printed names, and Carnegie Mellon AndrewIDs of at least five (5) per cent of the undergraduate student body.
     #.
 The Executive Committee of Student Senate shall have one (1) week from receipt of a Reconsideration Petition to validate that petition.